Services for NGOs

 Pro bono legal assistance

-Under certain conditions, International Geneva NGOs may benefit from free legal assistance through two CAGI partner platforms.
+Under certain conditions, International Geneva NGOs may benefit from free legal assistance through two CAGI partner platforms : the Geneva Bar Association and Thomson Reuters Foundation.

 The Human Rights Commission of the Geneva Bar Association has set up a Pro Bono Platform aimed at putting in contact, on the one hand, NGOs established in Geneva that meet a certain number of criteria and, on the other hand, lawyers willing to provide them with free legal support in their areas of expertise.